Mary-Anyaegbu/Global-Electronics-Retail-Report/README.md

 ### Data Visualization
 A four paged interactive dashboard was built.
 The dashboard answered the stakeholders questions in detail.
 Interactive dashboards were developed to present:
-•	Overview of KPIs showing Growth rate, monthly trend and summary of top 3 best performers across customer segment, product, countries and stores.
+- Overview of KPIs showing Growth rate, monthly trend and summary of top 3 best performers across customer segment, product, countries and stores.
-•	Product performance by country, category and subcategories
+- Product performance by category and subcategories
-•	Customer performance by age group, country ….
+- Customer performance by age group and country
+- Monthly Customer Acquisition vs Retention
-•	Stores performance by age group, country, states
+- Stores performance by age group, country, states
+### Dasboard preview

 ## Key Insights
 - The business generated $55.76M in revenue and $32.66M in profit, representing an approximate 58.6% profit margin, with 198K units sold to 15K unique customers.
 Sales trends indicate a significant dip around April followed by steady recovery, with peak performance in December, suggesting strong seasonal demand toward the end of the year.